lisazumana03/prp372s-semester1-digitalportfolio/README.md

 **Action:** I took this module as a way to help me identify what I'm skilled and in and what do I love doing in terms of my interests.

-**Result:** The outcome was gaining a deep understanding in the course so that this understanding can help me accomplish my activities based on the skills that I posess.
+**Result:** The outcome was gaining a deep understanding in the course so that this understanding can help me accomplish activities based on the skills that I posess.
 ## Personality Assessment
 ### Evidence:
 ![Proof](https://raw.githubusercontent.com/lisazumana03/prp372s-semester1-digitalportfolio/main/screenshots/PersonalityAssessmentProof.png)